-Our local affiliates are most commonly community-based groups of volunteers that pursue projects or activities in their homes and communities that address climate change through a combination of personal actions and support for state and federal policies that will reduce global warming pollution.
+Our local affiliates are most commonly community-based groups of volunteers that pursue projects or activities in their homes and communities that address climate change through a combination of town level policies or activities, personal actions, and support for state and federal policies that will reduce global warming pollution.

 What does an MCAN Local Affiliate do?

 Here is a list of some of the things that MCAN local groups are currently working on:

 • Developing a community Climate Change emissions inventory

 • Developing city or town Climate Action Plans

 • Passing local ordinances through town meeting or city council that support climate change pollution reductions

 • Promoting participation in Community Choice Aggregation or the Clean Energy Choice program

 • Develop a speakers series or lecture program on a related Climate Change subject